camargo-advanced/blasteroidspi/README.md

 Remember that you need to have python3 installed on your system before running the above commands.

 If you are interested in collaborating, please feel free to suggest the inclusion of new features and improvements by github.
 All suggestions will be analyzed and considered for a future release.

+Learn how to program this game line by line from these [free video lessons on Youtube](https://youtube.com/playlist?list=PLiu4wMrYDH6Jtuu-Z8irw3g9_pUauY1Ta) (in Portuguese language).
+If you don't speak portuguese, don't worry, the entire code has comments in english, as well as all the variables used, etc.

 ![screenshot](screenshot.png)